Food and Drug Administration

 BN Products in aerosol-nebulizer drug delivery systems

 This code applies to drug solutions or powders that are marketed only as a component of, or as compatible with, a specific drug delivery system.
 There may, for example, be significant differences in the dose of drug and particle size delivered by different products of this type.
-Therefore, the Agency does not consider different metered aerosol dosage forms containing the same active ingredient(s) in equal strengths to be therapeutically equivalent unless the drug products meet an appropriate bioequivalence standard, such products are coded AB.
+Therefore, the Agency does not consider different metered aerosol dosage forms containing the same active ingredient(s) in equal strengths to be therapeutically equivalent unless the drug products meet an appropriate bioequivalence standard; such products are coded AB.

 BP Active ingredients and dosage forms with potential bioequivalence problems

 FDA's bioequivalence regulations (21 CFR 320.33) contain criteria and procedures for determining whether a specific active ingredient in a specific dosage form has a potential for causing a bioequivalence problem.
 It is FDA's policy to consider an ingredient meeting these criteria as having a potential bioequivalence problem even in the absence of positive data demonstrating inequivalence.
-Pharmaceutically equivalent products containing these ingredients in oral dosage forms are coded BP until adequate in vivo bioequivalence data are submitted, such products are coded AB.
+Pharmaceutically equivalent products containing these ingredients in oral dosage forms are coded BP until adequate bioequivalence data are submitted, after which such products are coded AB.
 Injectable suspensions containing an active ingredient suspended in an aqueous or oleaginous vehicle have also been coded BP.
 Injectable suspensions are subject to bioequivalence problems because differences in particle size, polymorphic structure of the suspended active ingredient, or the suspension formulation can significantly affect the rate of release and absorption.
-FDA does not consider pharmaceutical equivalents of these products bioequivalent without adequate evidence of bioequivalence, such products would be coded AB.
+FDA does not consider pharmaceutical equivalents of these products bioequivalent without adequate evidence of bioequivalence; such products would be coded AB.